LumaVistaLab/DEE_DDPlusJOC_7.1_Patcher/product/README.md

 Filename: `dee-ddp71-atmos-wrapper.py`

-This is a single-command CLI wrapper for Dolby Encoding Engine (DEE) v5.2.1.
-It turns the validated reverse-engineering result in this repository into an end-to-end modern Blu-ray Dolby Digital Plus with Dolby Atmos workflow with either compatibility-presentation coded layout:
+This is the derivative product of this repository's validated reverse-engineering work.
+It is the first single-command Dolby Encoding Engine (DEE) v5.2.1 CLI wrapper for modern DD+ Atmos for Blu-ray encoding that lets users select either compatibility-presentation coded-channel layout:

 - `5.1+2` / `7.1 Height`: `L R C LFE Ls Rs Lvh Rvh` (some analyzers label the last pair `Tfl Tfr`).
 - Flat `7.1`: `L R C LFE Ls Rs Lrs Rrs` (some analyzers label the last pair `Lb Rb`).

-The wrapper does not relabel channels in a finished bitstream.
-It does not depend on the legacy Dolby Media Producer Suite v2.0 workflow, and flat 7.1 does not require a specially authored alternate ADM BWF.
+The product turns the reverse-engineering result into a complete end-to-end production workflow.
+It does not directly rewrite coded-channel labels in a finished bitstream, require a specially authored ADM BWF for flat 7.1, or depend on the legacy Dolby Media Producer Suite v2.0 workflow.
 The input must still be a valid Dolby Atmos mezzanine accepted by the original `atmos_mezz_encode_to_atmos_ddp_ec3.xml` workflow.

 > This is currently a development version and supports one exact verified build of `dee_audio_filter_ddp_atmos.dll`.
 Its original SHA-256 must be `3d66bcec36031fd48e6565d15f05fea656642377ca4f8c98cdce1cce8b7e95d2`.